Oussama-souissi024/ShopMaster-Microservices/README.md

    By integrating Swagger for API documentation, ShopMaster.Services.RewardAPI facilitates integration with other microservices, providing maximum transparency and accessibility for developers and administrators.

+10. **Stripe Payment Integration Overview**
+    Stripe is used in two key services:

+CouponAPI: Synchronizes coupon data with Stripe for discounts during checkout.
+OrderAPI: Manages payment processing securely and efficiently.
+Testing with Stripe:
+To test Stripe functionality:

+Set up your Stripe test account.

+Use the provided API keys in your appsettings.json for both CouponAPI and OrderAPI.

+json
+Copier le code
+{
+  "Stripe": {
+    "ApiKey": "sk_test_...",
+    "PublishableKey": "pk_test_..."
+  }
+}
+Test payments using Stripe's test card details:

+Card Number: 4242 4242 4242 4242
+Expiry Date: Any valid future date.
+CVC: Any 3 digits.
+Verify payments and discounts in your Stripe dashboard.
 ![ShopMaster-Project-Design](https://raw.githubusercontent.com/Oussama-souissi024/ShopMaster-/refs/heads/main/Microservices-project-architecture.png)